turingschool/lesson_plans/ruby_02-web_applications_with_ruby/outlines/route_helpers.md

 ### Review

-What is CRUD again?

-* Create
-* Read
-* Update
-* Delete
+What's the terminal command to create a new project?
+What are some of the flags you already know for that command?

 ### Warmup

-Write the CRUD routes for a project with a `mouse` model.
-How would you create these routes in a rails project?

-Compare your solutions with a neighbor.
+Use `rails new` to create a new "animals" project.
+If you were planning on having a 'mouse' class, how would you edit the `config/routes.rb` file?

+Go ahead and do that now.
+Check `rake routes` and compare results with your neighbor.

 Large group share.